deepskies/cosmoNODE/README.md

 		+ train/test splits on train set, since there are no labels on the test set.

+		+ chunk by passband to classify each object by individual band

 	3. documented jupyter notebook for presenting

 	4. fix pd.merge memory inefficiency with onsite concat